 When observing humans, one is advised not to intervene in social dynamics lest it all goes wrong, but I’m not wired like that.
 Here’s a little story.

 It’s a gorgeous summer evening and Cape Town is full of visitors – even our tree-house in Lakeside is full to bursting with good friends from Gauteng.
-They love seafood, so we choose a restaurant in Simonstown for dinner to score some great fish and catch the drive along the bay.
+They love seafood, so we choose a restaurant in Simonstown for dinner to score some great fish and catch a drive along the bay.
 It’s Valentine’s Day and all the tables are full as we raise our first glass of wine.
-Across from our loud, happy table a group of teens are seated – 6 girls, 3 boys and a set of parents.
+Across from our loud, happy table a group of teens are seated: 6 girls, 3 boys and a set of parents.
 While we settle into our starters, the dynamic at the other table becomes apparent – there’s a definite pecking order amongst the girls: 3 A-listers, 2 giggling sycophants and 1 girl who is either being ignored or picked on.
-The parents are too busy trying to keep the orders straight, the boys are dazzled by the A-listers and there’s nothing a stranger can do to help alleviate the misery of being a 16-year-old outsider.
+The parents are too busy trying to keep food-orders straight, the boys are dazzled by the A-listers and there’s nothing a stranger can do to help alleviate the misery of being a 16-year-old outsider.

 We progress to the delicious main course and get into in our own celebration, but I can’t help noticing what’s happening over the way.
 As their food arrives, the A-listers get the boys involved in teasing the outsider and much is made of who did and didn’t get a Valentine.
 She eats, staring down into her plate, just treading water until whatever this is ends.